M45CJ3J/final/README.md

 # final
-this is a project you can through it book an appointment to a lawyer. and lawyers can manage the cases of the office it is a simple OOP php App
+-this is a project you can through it book an appointment to a lawyer.
+-and lawyers can manage the cases of the office
+-it is a simple OOP php App
-This project was generated with php version 7.
+-This project was generated with php version 7.

 Development server